 Summer internships, usually outside the Louisville area, on a church staff may be arranged after the student has completed two semesters of academic credit.
 All internships must meet the Seminary's criteria for internships.
 These include a broad base of responsibilities and experienced supervision.
-With permission of the Director of Field Education, a summer internship may be used for the congregation work for Practical Theology in Congregations (PTC).
 Two units of Field Education are earned for ten weeks of full-time (36-40 hours) work.